Login

 Which is better: limited or unlimited right of first refusal?

-The advantage of limited right of first refusal lies in ease of planning.
+The advantage of a limited right of first refusal lies in ease of planning.
 The parties know exactly how much they will receive or will have to pay for the property.

 In the case of a limited right of first refusal, you as the seller are bound to the price during the agreed contractual period.
 This increases the risk of not receiving a fair market price for the property.
 It is therefore to the property owner’s advantage to grant unlimited rights of first refusal.